dsbutler101/rpi-init/README.md

 # Overview

-This repo uses Ansible modules to initialise a Raspberry Pi SD card using either MacOS or Linux.
-Note this initialises a raw SD card plugged in to a Mac, not an SD card in a running Raspberry Pi.
-It installs a previously downloaded Raspbian image to the SD card and configures both Wifi credentials and SSH public key, all from MacOS.
-After the install process is complete, you can then insert the SD card in to your Pi and connect headlessly over Wifi using your SSH keys with no further configuration needed.
+This ansible module allows you to initialise a raw SD card from a new Raspberry Pi image and perform arbitrary configuration on first boot - for example to automatically configure SSH keys.
+This is achieved by modifying only files on the FAT32 boot partition on a newly imaged SD card without directly accessing the ext4 Linux root partition.
+This is particularly useful as it means initialisation can be performed from systems such as MacOS that cannot natively read ext4 filesystems.

+The script can be customised to perform other arbitrary initialisation actions as required on first boot.
+This is particularly useful for automatically configuring a headless RPi systems.

-This works by overloading the `init=` kernel parameter in `/boot/cmdline.txt` to mount volumes in read-write mode and executing a custom script copied to the `/boot` partition.
-It gets around the fact that the Raspbian `/` partition is `ext4` which cannot be mounted by MacOS without 3rd party software.
-The `/boot` partition, however, is FAT32 which is supported natively in MacOS.
+It works by overriding the `init=` kernel parameter in `/boot/cmdline.txt` to mount all volumes in read-write mode and specifies a custom script that is copied to `/boot` and executed on first boot.
+After the script has run successfully, the script restores the default `/boot/cmdline.txt` configuration and reboots the RPi as normal.

 # Prerequisites